Paripurnachari284858/Smart-Book-Registration-System-Using-Java-Jdbc-Jsp/README.md

 - 📊 **Advanced Search Filters**: Allow users to search by genre, author, or price range.
 - 📱 **Responsive Design**: Optimize the UI for mobile devices.

 ---

-## 🤝 Contributing

-Contributions are welcomed!
-If you find bugs or have suggestions for new features:
-- Fork the repository.
-- Create a new branch.
-- Make your changes and submit a pull request.

----

-## 📜 License

-This project is licensed under the **MIT License**.
-Feel free to modify and use the code as per your requirements.

----